Got more questions? We know. Because we are parents too!

 We offer numeracy skills, phonics program, language arts, music and movement, art and craft and story telling.
 We engage the children with lots of hands-on activities to reinforce the concepts learnt and in this manner, children’s learning is fun, creative and meaningful.
 The project approach and thematic-based approach enhance and expand children’s knowledge and creativity.

-And this being a Catholic kindergarten, Bible story/songs and prayers are also taught to the children.
+And this being a Catholic preschool, Bible story/songs and prayers are also taught to the children.

 No, not necessary.
 But, we would encourage you to train him/her before the new academic year.
 However, if your child is not ready, our teachers will be there to ensure that your child is being taken care of during toilet time.

-For breakfast, we offer sandwhich, cereal, steamed cake and biscuits.
-For lunch, we serve fried rice, macaroni soup, fried bee hoon/kuay teow, and porridge.
-We do not serve pork in our menu.
+For example, we offer sandwich, cereal or steamed cake for breakfast and tea.
+For lunch, we serve fried rice, macaroni soup, fried bee hoon/kuay teow, or porridge.
+Our lunches are cooked in-house and we do not serve pork and beef in our menu.

 Yes.
 Our programmes are tailored with the aim of preparing them for primary school.
 Our children are equipped with the basic understanding, reading and writing skills.
 Besides, they are also confident in their communication skills and are socially and emotionally ready to enter into the main stream school.